Trauma and physical health are connected. Trauma can leave lasting impacts on our well-being.

 Adverse Childhood Experiences

-The impact of ACEs goes beyond the immediate emotional and psychological distress.
-There is a strong link between trauma and physical health, especially when the trauma is chronic.
+ACEs can have several different types and intensities of impact on a person.
+In fact, there is a strong link between trauma and physical health, especially when the trauma is chronic.

 Aspects of the child's environment can cause trauma, which can eventually lead to physical health issues later in life.